radgrad/docusaurus2/docs/evaluation/s22-314-feedback.md

 ## Overview

-This page contains feedback from approximately 14 out of 18 (Section 1) and 10 out of 19 (Section 2) students who completed the New Student Tutorial in ICS 314, Fall 2022.
+This page contains feedback from approximately 14 out of 18 (Section 1) and 10 out of 19 (Section 2) students who completed the New Student Tutorial in ICS 314, Spring 2022.
 This is a combined 24 out of 37, or 65% response rate.

 ## Summary of Observations